SumoLogic/sumologic-documentation/docs/integrations/databases/memcached.md

 * **data_format** - “prometheus” In the output plugins section i.e.   Metrics are sent in the Prometheus format to Sumo Logic
-* **component**: “database” - In the input plugins section i.e. - This value is used by Sumo Logic apps to identify application components.
+* `component: “database”` - In the input plugins section i.e. - This value is used by Sumo Logic apps to identify application components.
 * For all other parameters please see [this doc](https://github.com/influxdata/telegraf/blob/master/etc/telegraf.conf) for more properties that can be configured in the Telegraf agent globally.

 Once you have finalized your `telegraf.conf` file, you can start or reload the Telegraf service using instructions from the [doc](https://docs.influxdata.com/telegraf/v1.17/introduction/getting-started/#start-telegraf-service).